ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 .. code-block:: python

    """Views module."""

    def index():
        return 'Hello, World!'

 Ok, we have the view.

-Now let's create the heart of our application - the container.
+Now let's create the main part of our application - the container.
 Container will keep all of the application components and their dependencies.
 First two providers we need to add are the ``Flask`` application provider and the view provider.